MDRR-DPR-RI/scheduler/README.md

 # Data Transfer Scheduler

-This Node.js script is designed to transfer data from one MySQL database to another at regular intervals.
-It retrieves data from a source database and inserts or updates it in a destination database, ensuring that the data is synchronized.
+The script is designed to periodically fetch data from an external API and insert specific fields into a MySQL database.
+It uses the Axios library for making API requests and the mysql2 library for database connections.

 ## Prerequisites